 What is the California Consumers Protection Act or CCPA?

 The California Consumers Protection Act of 2018.
 Is a recent cookie law, passed by the State of California.
 A law aimed at protecting consumer privacy.
 This is due to an increase in the collection of personal data in new business practices.
 And the personal privacy implications surrounding the collection, use, and protection of personal information.

 Monsterinsights, is the popular WordPress plugin.
 That helps you integrate your website with Google Analytics.
-Try it for Free here.
+Try MonsterInsights for Free.